MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

-# Use the PC authoring application to create a guide using Dynamics 365 Guides
+# Use the PC authoring application to create a guide

 Use the PC authoring appilcation in Dynamics 365 Guides to create the guide, choose an alignment method, add tasks and steps, write the instructions for your steps, and assign different types of assets to support those steps.